This review aims to reduce the number of Parliamentary constituency boundaries in the UK from 650 to 600.

-The Boundary Commission for England must report to Parliament in 2018, and, if agreed by Parliament, the new constituencies will be in use at the next scheduled Parliamentary (General) Election in 2020
+The BCE must report to Parliament in 2018.
+If agreed by Parliament, the new constituencies will be in use at the next scheduled Parliamentary (General) Election in 2020.

 Initial Proposals - Consultation Responses